-Meet our UK Patient Coordinator – Mim Dickens
+Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 Hello and welcome!
-My name is Mim Dickens and I will be your UK & Ireland patient coordinator.
-I’m here to guide you through your cosmetic surgery journey.
-From your first enquiry right through to the completion of your one-year post-operative care.
-I will always be happy to assist you with any questions or queries you may have.
-I look forward to hearing from you and I am excited about helping you through every step of the way to a body you can be comfortable in.
+My name is Tania and I am delighted to be your UK & Ireland patient coordinator.
+I’m here to guide you through your cosmetic surgery journey and I will always be happy to assist you with any questions or queries you may have.
+I look forward to hearing from you.

 Dr. Karlis Verdins, MD, Certified Cosmetic & Reconstructive surgeon, over 500 procedures annually

 A highly acknowledged surgeon, with over 12 years’ experience in Cosmetic & Reconstructive surgery.

 · Breast lift (Mastopexy), Breast reduction

 · Tummy tuck (Abdominoplasty)

 · Eyelids, arm reduction

 · Reconstructive microsurgical procedures, hand surgeries

 Although there is an inevitable language barrier, the majority of our medical personnel have a good standard of English to ensure you feel as comfortable as possible during your cosmetic surgery journey with us.